 Seasonal Affective Disorder (SAD)

-There are people who have been diagnosed with Seasonal Affective Disorder (SAD) which is a type of depression that hits during the dark days, typically around the months of December, January and February.
+Some people have been diagnosed with Seasonal Affective Disorder (SAD) which is a type of depression that hits during the dark days, typically around December, January and February.

 - Persistent low mood

-- A loss of pleasure or interest in normal everyday activities
+- A loss of pleasure or interest in everyday activities

 - Feelings of despair, guilt and worthlessness